top of page

 event as unique as it is appealing to the modern Pagan!
 Our Beltane Hunt, like Floralia, is a passion play (like a game of “hide-and-seek”) reflecting the fertility theme of the season.
 Our hunters (dressed in red and black) strategize and pursue the holies, answering challenges and riddles, using their cunning to discover who the May Queen is.
 The holies, dressed in white, are the chased.
 They represent the priests and priestesses charged with protecting the identity of the May Queen.
 Like our spiritual ancestors, who knew that a hunter must be blessed by the holy women and men of the temples, the hunter who discovers the May Queen will become Oak King, and the two will embody the union of Sun and Earth as nature blooms forth.

 Like Walpurgisnacht, we will light up the Wickerman to purge the past that weighs us down.
 The coldness and stagnant energy of Winter, the sorrows of a year immersed in doubt and fear, the anger we felt at the injustice of the world around us… all will be burned to ash.
-We will use this sacred fire to light the campfires of Gryphon’s Nest just as our ancestors kindled village fires in Ireland.
+We will use this sacred fire to light the campfires of our Beltane just as our ancestors kindled village fires in Ireland.
 We will transmute that flame to kindle a fire that welcomes those around us, that draws us near, and allows us to connect to one another in a warm orb of light.

 Elements of our Beltane ritual on Saturday night are pieced together from traditions around the world.
 The morning after ritual, couples that went a’maying will emerge from the tree line with collected flowers, seed pods, and branches to decorate our sacred spaces.
 In the Louisiana swamps, we descendants and inheritors of Cajun culture embrace and honor the spiritual traditions that course through the world.